-Clinton Creek is an abandoned former asbestos mine located 100 km northwest of Dawson City and within the traditional territory of the Tr’ondëk Hwëch’in.
-It is currently under government care.
+Clinton Creek is an abandoned former asbestos mine located 100 km northwest of Dawson City and within the Traditional Territory of the Tr’ondëk Hwëch’in.
+It is currently under government management.

-May 2013 - The Government of Yukon would like to advise you that the abandoned Clinton Creek mine site is currently unstable and dangerous.
-In the interest of helping keep people safe, access is prohibited at the abandoned mine site, as there is a risk of serious injury or death.
+The Government of Yukon advises that the abandoned Clinton Creek mine site is currently unstable and dangerous.
+Access is prohibited at the abandoned mine site, as there is a risk of serious injury or death.

 Please note that the restricted access only applies to the abandoned Clinton Creek mine site.

-In 2003, the Devolution Transfer Agreement (DTA) was implemented.
-Under the DTA, the Government of Yukon became responsible for care and maintenance of the property along with leading the development and implementation of a remediation plan.
+In 2003, with the Devolution Transfer Agreement, the Government of Yukon became responsible for the property and leads the development and implementation of a remediation plan.

 The financial responsibility for the site continues to reside with the Government of Canada who provides 100% of the funding for site management and remediation planning.
 Activities undertaken at the site as well as remediation planning are intended to address short and long term risks at the contaminated site.

 More information is available through the menu on the left.